hyunjink12/blackscholes_pricing_v1/README.md

 **r = math.log(1 + r_annual)**

 By using the CEY, we are implicitly assuming that "r" in this case is already a continuously compunded rate.
 It is not.
-Treasury yields are discretely compounded yield approximations.

 In the case of short-dated options (such as the 4 DTE I used as the default value), the difference between discrete and continuous compounding is negligible.
 The pricing for the contracts will barely change.